AI Exam

 - Intestinal relaxation from alpha-adrenergic stimulation can result in constipation.

-- Tumors secreting vasoactive intestinal peptide (VIP) can cause watery diarrhoea.
+- Tumours secreting vasoactive intestinal peptide (VIP) can cause watery diarrhoea.

-- A retrospective study found a direct correlation between tumor size and catecholamine levels:
+- A retrospective study found a direct correlation between tumour size and catecholamine levels:

-- Tumors ≥2.3 cm in diameter produce catecholamine/metanephrine levels three times the upper limit of normal.
+- Tumours ≥2.3 cm in diameter produce catecholamine/metanephrine levels three times the upper limit of normal.

-- Larger tumors are associated with greater hemodynamic instability and higher risk of hypertensive crises.
+- Larger tumours are associated with greater haemodynamic instability and higher risk of hypertensive crises.

 - Despite surgical removal, persistent cardiac fibrosis and strain have been observed on cardiac MRI, suggesting long-term catecholamine toxicity.